 This amount is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is E this field may be greater than zero.
-If the Scheme type field is D, N, P or S this field must be zero filled.
+If the Scheme type field is D, N or S this field must be zero filled.

-6.42 Number of ESS interests from taxed up front schemes not eligible for reduction – the number of ESS interests acquired during the financial year not eligible for reduction or deferral.
+6.42 Number of ESS interests from taxed upfront schemes not eligible for reduction – the number of ESS interests acquired during the financial year not eligible for reduction or deferral.

 This number is only required to be reported in the year the ESS interests are acquired.
 It will not be required to be reported again in a future year.

 If the Scheme type field is N this field may be greater than zero.
-If the Scheme type field is E, D, P or S this field must be zero filled.
+If the Scheme type field is E, D or S this field must be zero filled.

-If the Discount from taxed up front schemes – not eligible for reduction field is greater than zero this field must be greater than zero.
+If the Discount from taxed upfront schemes – not eligible for reduction field is greater than zero this field must be greater than zero.

-6.43 Acquisition price of shares acquired under taxed up front schemes – not eligible for reduction – the acquisition price of shares acquired during the financial year not eligible for reduction or deferral.
+6.43 Acquisition price of shares acquired under taxed upfront schemes – not eligible for reduction – the acquisition price of shares acquired during the financial year not eligible for reduction or deferral.

 This field must be reported in whole dollars.